Madoff employees were puppets of 'grand master,' defense says

 Riopelle also contrasted Bongiorno, who kept records and stayed at the firm immediately after its implosion, with DiPascali and others who pleaded guilty and destroyed or stole documents.

 "That was their reaction," Riopelle said.
 "Not to keep everything in a filing cabinet."

 Bongiorno began working as Madoff's secretary at the age of 19, around 1968, and advanced to eventually manage customer accounts.
 She was a "young, naive high school graduate from Queens who felt she was working at a world-class organization," Riopelle said.

-Bongiorno has no experience with the securities industry or its regulations, Riopelle said.
-She never controlled which securities would be bought, instead entering trades into account statements at Madoff's behest.
+Bongiorno had no experience with the securities industry or its regulations, Riopelle said.
+She never controlled which securities would be bought, and only entered trades into account statements at Madoff's behest.

 "All of those decisions were made by Madoff," whom Bongiorno saw as a hero, Riopelle said.

-The 12 jurors and eight alternate jurors generally appeared engaged, except for three, who dozed on Thursday morning, an ominous portent for a trial expected to tackle complex subjects over five months.
+The jurors generally appeared engaged, except for three who dozed on Thursday morning, an ominous portent for a trial expected to tackle complex subjects over five months.

-U.S. District Judge Laura Taylor Swain assured a juror whose daughter is marrying in March that she "will be walking your daughter down the aisle."
+U.S. District Judge Laura Taylor Swain assured a juror whose daughter is marrying in March that she would "be walking your daughter down the aisle."

 The case is USA v.
 O'Hara et al, U.S. District Court, Southern District of New York, No. 10-cr-0228.